PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Co-design Techniques

 \subsection{Clustering of Convolution Parameters}

-Convolution layers account for most parameters in deep neural networks, and their weight handling under FHE is costly since each weight must be repeatedly encoded to match varying ciphertext layouts and levels.
-As these depend on kernel position and layer structure, the same scalar weight is often redundantly encoded.
-Pre-encoding all weight–layout combinations would lead to prohibitive memory usage, while on-demand encoding reduces memory but adds heavy computational overhead.
-To mitigate this, weights are limited to a small fixed set of representative values.
+Convolution layers account for the majority of parameters in deep neural networks, and their handling under FHE is particularly costly.
+Each convolution weight must be encoded repeatedly to match varying ciphertext layouts and levels, which depend on kernel position and layer structure.
+As a result, the same scalar weight is often redundantly encoded many times.
+Pre-encoding all possible weight–layout combinations would lead to prohibitive memory usage, while encoding weights on-demand reduces memory usage but introduces heavy computational cost.
+To mitigate this overhead, we restrict weights to a small, fixed set of representative values.
 Each representative is encoded once into a plaintext codebook, and during inference, the appropriate plaintext is retrieved rather than recomputed.
-Time and memory then scale with codebook size instead of the number of weights.
-Clustering provides a way to build this representative set by grouping similar weights and replacing each with its closest \textit{centroid}, bounding the number of unique encodings.
+Consequently, both runtime and memory scale with the codebook size rather than with the total number of weights.
+Clustering provides a mechanism for constructing such a representative set by grouping similar weights and replacing each with its nearest \textit{centroid}, thereby bounding the number of unique encodings.